algolia/docsearch-scraper/README.md

   documentation website.
 - [algolia/docsearch-configs][4] contains the JSON files representing all the configs for all the documentations DocSearch is powering
-- [algolia/docsearch-scraper][5] contains the crawler we use to extract data from your documentation.
+- [algolia/docsearch-scraper][5] contains the scraper we use to extract data from your documentation.
 The code is open source and you can run it from a Docker image